blockswallower/mvc_2.0/README.md

 Now if you try to navigate to for example http://localhost/snail/index <br>
 you will get the correct view

+# Requirements

+* Composer
+* PHP 5.3+
+* PDO if using the Database

 # License

 **_Snail - PHP Micro Framework_** is licensed under the Open Source MIT license, so you can use it for any personal or corporate projects!

-Built by Dennis Slimmers and Bas van der Ploeg
+Built by Dennis Slimmers and [Bas van der Ploeg](www.linkedin.com/in/bas-van-der-ploeg-836830ba)